nigelhorne/Object-Configure/README.md

 ### USING A CONFIGURATION FILE

-To control debug behavior at runtime, `Class::Debug` supports loading settings from a configuration file via [Config::Abstraction](https://metacpan.org/pod/Config%3A%3AAbstraction).
+To control behavior at runtime, `Object::Configure` supports loading settings from a configuration file via [Config::Abstraction](https://metacpan.org/pod/Config%3A%3AAbstraction).

 A minimal example of a config file (`~/.conf/local.conf`) might look like: